ComfyUI Extension: Comfyui-SecNodes

 Recommended Values:

-• Default (12): Balanced approach - higher than paper's 7 for extra context, but not excessive
+• Default (12): Balanced approach - good quality for most videos

-• High (15-20): Maximum semantic context for very complex videos (no VRAM penalty)
+• High (15-20): Maximum semantic context for complex multi-object scenes (no significant VRAM penalty)

-Why doesn't it affect VRAM?
+Why minimal VRAM impact?
 The parameter stores lightweight frame indices and mask arrays, not full frame tensors.
 When scene changes occur, frames are loaded from disk on-demand for LVLM processing.
 The underlying SAM2 architecture supports up to 22 frames.

 Attribution